datacarpentry/2014-09-29-iDigBio/lessons/R/02-starting-with-data.md

 * How many species have been recorded during these surveys?

 # About the `data.frame` class

 `data.frame` is the _de facto_ data structure for most tabular data and what we use for statistics and plotting.

-`data.frame` are a collection of vectors of identical lengths.
+A `data.frame` is a collection of vectors of identical lengths.
 Each vector represents a column, and each vector can be of a different data type (e.g., characters, integers, factors).
 The `str()` function is useful to inspect the data types of the columns.